-- Unjustified absences and tardies. - Disrespecting classmates and/or faculty/staff. - Behaving indecently or impolitely with friends, officials, or people outside of the school, both on and off campus or while wearing the school uniform. - Bothering others, creating disorder, chaos or making noise which prevents the normal functioning of the classroom. - Removing or damaging any equipment, materials, or furniture from the classrooms without authorization of the school administration. - Littering in the school building and around the school grounds. - Eating inside of the classrooms, in the library, in the computer lab, in the gym, in the sanctuary, and in the science labs without the permission of a school authority. - Wearing the uniform improperly; violating dress code. - Displaying affection publically both inside and outside of the school while wearing the school uniform, as well as any other actions that are contrary to good customs and morals. - Sleeping during class. - Being unprepared for class. - Disrupting the class by blurting out consistently. - Cheating or plagiarism (grade reduction applies). - Telling lies to any member of authority in the school community. - Using profanity or obscene gestures. - Using a cell phone on campus during a class, breaks, or assemblies.
+- 3 or more unjustified absences and/or tardies within one months' time. - Tardiness to chapel. - Disrespecting classmates and/or faculty/staff. - Failure to comply with CCA's Biosecurity Protocols. - Behaving indecently or impolitely with friends, officials, or people outside of the school, both on and off campus or while wearing the school uniform. - Bothering others, creating disorder, chaos or making noise which prevents the normal functioning of the classroom. - Removing or damaging any equipment, materials, or furniture from the classrooms without authorization of the school administration. - Littering in the school building and around the school grounds. - Eating inside of the classrooms, in the library, in the computer lab, in the gym, in the sanctuary, and in the science labs without the permission of a school authority. - Wearing the uniform improperly; violating dress code. - Displaying affection publicly both inside and outside of the school while wearing the school uniform, as well as any other actions that are contrary to good customs and morals. - Sleeping during class. - Being unprepared for class. - Disrupting the class by blurting out consistently.

+- Cheating or plagiarism (grade reduction applies). - Telling lies to any member of authority in the school community. - Using profanity or obscene gestures. - Using a cell phone on campus during a class, breaks, or assemblies.
 Repeated offences will be dealt with according to the cell phone policy. - Violating the Acceptable Use Policy for Technology (may also include loss of privileges for a period of time). - Failure to comply with the standards of the labs and special classrooms. - Playing with toys brought to school without permission (toys may be taken away for a period of time).

-Teachers will handle minor infractions through classroom management techniques, written communications home, meetings with the student and their parents, and if necessary referring the situation to the Principal or school counselor.
-All minor faults will be recorded on the digital platform.
+Teachers will handle minor infractions through classroom management techniques, written communications home, meetings with the student and their parents, and if necessary, referring the situation to the Dean, Principal or School Counselor.
+All minor infractions will be recorded on the digital platform.